 If khaki green isn’t your color, don’t stress.
 We recommend light fabric and colors, as temperatures warm significantly during the day after cooler nights.
 Also pack long clothing as there are pesky creatures called tsetse flies.
 They don’t seem to care whether you have 99% deet on… they bite exposed skin.
 And they are more attracted to blue and other dark colors as tested out here.
 Tsetse flies are most active between 9 am and 1 pm, which are the times you’re going to be out looking for animals.
 That being said, Alex had a darker shirt and was never bitten by the tsetse flies.
 Also, if you are out around dusk or dawn, long clothing will also help prevent mosquito bites as the type of mosquitos that can transmit malaria are most active during those times.
 Alex really liked his convertible Colombia khaki pants ordered off Amazon.
 When temperatures are at their hottest, the pants can covert to shorts.

 Pack a hat that covers your face.
 This protects you from getting sunburn and insect bites on your head.
 Alternatively, buy a souvenir safari hat like Alex did!
 Alex purchased his hat right after we were picked up from a relaxing 1 night transit stay at The Researcher’s Rest in Arusha.
-Our guide with Caracal Safaris, Ben, went into a local restaurant to pick up our lunch boxes, and a couple guys came by the safari jeep selling hats and artwork.
+Our guide with Caracal Safaris, Ben, went into a local restaurant to pick up our lunch boxes, and a couple of guys came by the safari jeep selling hats and artwork.
 Alex paid 20,000 shillings for this Ngorongoro Crater safari hat – equivalent to about $8.60 US (he decided not to bargain hard with that vendor).

 Before traveling for an African safari you’ll want to discuss your travels with your doctor.
-Generally, you’ll want to be sure you’re vaccinated for hepatitis A and B and you may want to consider a rabies vaccination as well (especially if you enjoy petting stray cats like Bell does).
+Generally, you’ll want to be sure you’re vaccinated for hepatitis A and B and you may want to consider a rabies vaccination as well (especially if you enjoy petting stray cats as Bell does).
 Check the CDC website to see what the Center for Disease Control recommends for the region you’re traveling in.
-For Tanzania it is advised to take malaria tablets – but upon further research we discovered that the risk was extremely low on the island of Zanzibar.
+For Tanzania, it is advised to take malaria tablets – but upon further research, we discovered that the risk was extremely low on the island of Zanzibar.
 As anti-malaria tablets, like malarone, can have some bad side effects, you may want to consider only taking them in the higher risk areas.
 In our case, the Tanzanian safari regions of Lake Manyara, Ngorongoro Crater and Tarangire National Parks are considered higher risk for malaria, as is the Serengeti National Park.
 The towns of Arusha and Moshi are considered low risk.
 Check this website to see the breakdown by region.

 As there is also a risk of typhoid, cholera and other illnesses that can make you at least mildly to very sick, there are vaccinations for some of these and none for others, check with your doctor.
 You should pack medications like Imodium (or the generic) for diarrhea and oral rehydration salts to rehydrate your system if you have issues with diarrhea or vomiting.
 It is also advisable to ask your doctor for an antibiotic like Cipro (500 mg) in the event that you get very sick with something that causes severe diarrhea and vomiting.
 In that case, an antibiotic like Cipro can help clear it up faster.
 Fortunately, we did not need to take the Cipro we brought with us, but we were glad we packed it.
-On a previous trip to Malaysian Borneo we were very sick in the jungle, and did not have antibiotics with us.
+On a previous trip to Malaysian Borneo, we were very sick in the jungle and did not have antibiotics with us.
 We were lucky to recover just in time for our jungle cruise, where we saw exotic animals of Borneo.

 We also highly recommend packing charcoal tablets.
 Charcoal tablets aid in battling illnesses by sucking up toxins.
 In the event you start feeling sick, pop some charcoal tablets.
 We both had some moderate stomach issues during our trip and would often just pop a charcoal tablet during a meal.
 Neither of us had major problems during our 12 day trip to Tanzania.
-This being said do not take your anti-malaria pill and a charcoal pill at the same time as the charcoal can prevent you getting the full dose of your anti-malaria medication.
+This being said do not take your anti-malaria pill and a charcoal pill at the same time as the charcoal can prevent you from getting the full dose of your anti-malaria medication.

 Pack good bug spray.
 We purchased Ben’s 100% Deet off Amazon, since it was hard to find this strong of Bug Spray in stores.
 If you’re reading this last minute and don’t have time to wait for a delivery from Amazon, just grab a good bug spray from your local store.
 Be sure to check the concentration of deet as many people find the lower concentrations aren’t very effective.
 You can also spray your clothes with permethrin which helps prevent bites.